OmegaProject/TrajectoryGenerator/README.md

 # Trajectory Generator
-This repository contains the source code for several Matlab programs that can be used to generate artificial trajectories of known mobility characteristics (i.e. observed Diffusion constant and Moment Scaling Spectrum; Ewers et al., 2005):
+This repository contains the source code for several programs that can be used to generate artificial trajectories of known mobility characteristics (i.e. observed Diffusion constant and Moment Scaling Spectrum; Ewers et al., 2005):

-1. *ArtificialTrajectories2*: this routine was developed to produce artificial trajectories by Sbalzarini and co-workers (Helmuth et al., 2007).
+1. *TrajectoryGenerator*: this Matlab routine was developed by Vanni Galli and Alessandro Rigano as a modification of the artificialTrajectory2 method that was initially developed to produce artificial trajectories by Sbalzarini and co-workers (Helmuth et al., 2007).
-2. *NoisyTrajectoryGeneration*: this routine was developed by the OMEGA team to produce "noisy" artificial trajectories as described (Rigano et al., 2018a and 2018b).
+2. *NoisyTrajectoryGeneration*: this Matlab routine was developed by the OMEGA team to produce "noisy" artificial trajectories as described (Rigano et al., 2018a and 2018b).
-3. *Brownian1*: this routine was developed to produce Brownian trajectories by the OMEGA team as described (Rigano et al., 2018a and 2018b).
+3. *BrownianTrajectoryGenerator*: this Matlab routine was developed to produce Brownian trajectories by the OMEGA team as described (Rigano et al., 2018a and 2018b).
-4. *Brownian2*: this routine was developed to produce Brownian trajectories by the OMEGA team as described (Rigano et al., 2018a and 2018b).
+4. *BrownianTrajectoryGenerator_2*: this Perl script was developed to produce Brownian trajectories by the OMEGA team as described (Rigano et al., 2018a and 2018b).

 # References
 1. Ewers, H., A.E.
 Smith, I.F.
 Sbalzarini, H. Lilie, P. Koumoutsakos, and A. Helenius.
 2005.
 Single-particle tracking of murine polyoma virus-like particles on live cells and artificial membranes.
 Proc Natl Acad Sci USA.
 102:15110–15115. doi:10.1073/pnas.0504407102.